Cobinja/CobiSymbolOutline/README.md

 # CobiSymbolOutline -- A symbol tree provider for Visual Studio Code

-This a fork of the deprecated and unpublished Visual Studio Code extension vscode-code-outline by https://github.com/patrys
+This is a fork of the deprecated and unpublished Visual Studio Code extension vscode-code-outline by https://github.com/patrys

 ## Features